lijfrank-open/Affective-Computing-Materials/README.md

 Journals and conferences are the same as the general field, such as TNNLS, TYCB, TOIS, SCIS, TOCHI, IJHCS, AAAI, IJCAI, CHI.
 For multimodal physiological signals, consider TMM, Information Fusion, ACM MM as well.

 ## Papers in Affective Computing
 Affective computing is a diverse research field that encompasses a broad range of tasks.
-This material primarily covers the following core tasks:
+This repository primarily covers the following core tasks:

 - [Sentiment Analysis](SA.md)
 - [Aspect-Based Sentiment Analysis](ABSA.md)